aenkirch/React-Big-Scheduler-Interface/README.md

 Thanks to our teacher Jean-Michel Ilié for giving us such a project which allowed us to learn a lot of the technologies we used to develop this project !

-And of course, thanks to every person which helped me during this project and to every person who developed a package I used in this project, it's all because of you ;)
+And of course, thanks to every person who helped me during this project and to every person who developed a package I used in this project, it's all because of you ;)

 ---